domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 [!!!Cliché Warning!!!]
 If you had one year left to live, what would you do right now?

-When there is (attractive) magnetism it is clear and you will know it.
-Sometimes the polarity changes during one’s lifetime and that's life.
+When there is (attractive) magnetism, it is clear and you will know it.
+Sometimes the polarity changes during one’s lifetime, and that's life.

 Seek to achieve/accomplish 1000 failures, and you will have 1 success; failure is the necessary and difficult road to success.

 Put something back in the place where you first looked for it.
-It's always in the last place you look.
+Also: It's always in the last place you look.

 Everything is going to be O-K, <insert your name or someone else's>.